1962

 of the studio wrongly predicted that, with him, the studio would once

-agaiin live an "new golden era".
+again live an "new golden era".

 Her lawyer, Milton Rudin, undertook to work on the contractual details of her return.

-Marilyn invited Agnes Flanagan and Allan Snyder to celebrate thegood news at her home.
+Marilyn invited Agnes Flanagan and Allan Snyder to celebrate the good news at her home.

-Saturday, July 28 and Sunday 29 : Peter Lawford invited her to spend the week-end at the Cal-Neva Lodge, close to Lake Tahoe, which was owned by Frank Sinatra (
+Saturday, July 28 and Sunday 29, Peter Lawford invited her to spend the week-end at the Cal-Neva Lodge (),

 ,